NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/crd-bumper/readme.md

 The repository with its new API is found under a directory named `workingspace/nnf-sos`.

-The new `api-lustre-fs-operator-v1beta2` branch will have a commit containing the newly-vendored API and adjusted code.
-This commit message will have **ACTION** comments describing something that must be manually verified, and possibly adjusted, before the tests will succeed.
+The new `api-lustre-fs-operator-v1beta2` branch has a commit containing the newly-vendored API and adjusted code.
+This commit message has **ACTION** comments describing something that must be manually verified, and possibly adjusted, before the tests succeed.

 ## Removing an Old API Version